The Department of Mathematics at the University of North Texas provides a collaborative, open and academically stimulating climate for graduate study.

 Stephen Jackson, Regents Professor; Ph.D., University of California-Los Angeles.
 Logic; set theory; descriptive set theory, especially the influence of the axiom of determinacy.

 Robert R. Kallman, Distinguished Research Professor; Ph.D., Massachusetts Institute of Technology.
-Optimization, parallel computing and engineering design, especially directed to the optimal design of optical information processing systems; topological groups, operator algebras and unitary representations of locally compact groups.
+Optimization; parallel computing and engineering design; topological groups; operator algebras and unitary representations of locally compact groups.